-On May 19th, 2022, the Public Health Agency of Canada (PHAC) confirmed the first two cases of monkeypox in Montreal, Quebec 15.
-Since then, there have been 1,251 confirmed cases of monkeypox in Canada (August 31, 2022).
-Similar to other non-endemic countries, most of the monkeypox cases in Canada are also disproportionately within groups of MSM .
+On May 19th, 2022, the Public Health Agency of Canada (PHAC) confirmed the first two cases of mpox in Montreal, Quebec .
+Since then, there have been 1,460 confirmed cases of mpox in Canada, with 44 hospitalizations and no deaths (March 3, 2023).
+Similar to other non-endemic countries, most of the mpox cases in Canada are also disproportionately within groups of MSM .
+In individuals with untreated human immunodeficiency virus (HIV) infection, mpox infection can cause exacerbated symptoms of systemic dissemination and massive necrosis in mucosal tissue .
+Additionally, the administration of HIV antiretrovirals to co-infected individuals can also result in excessive inflammation, also known as immune reconstitution inflammatory syndrome, which has been associated with several cases of mortality.